Difference Between Throw and Throws in Java

 Those exception instances are required to be underclass called Throwable.
-This is because, Throwable has its subclass called Exception, and under exception class, all of the user-defined exception classes reside.
-Therefore, make sure you are using exception instances which are subclasses under the line of throwable
+This is because, Throwable has its subclass called Exception, and under the exception class, all of the user-defined exception classes reside.
+Therefore, make sure you are using exception instances which are subclasses under the line of throwable.

 Now, let us understand the flow of the program when we use it to throw.
-The code will flow through until it reaches the throw and after this, it will search for the try-catch block.
-The try block is examined to check whether there is any statement inside the catch block which has mentioned exception similar to the occurrence.
+The code will flow through until it reaches the throw, and after this, it will search for the try-catch block.
+The try block is examined to check whether there is any statement inside the catch block, which has mentioned an exception similar to the occurrence.
 If yes, then control is moved to that.
-If not, it will search for the next try-catch block and this continues.
-Suppose, it does not find any such try-catch block to handle an exception, then the system will handle exception using default handler of exception and code will be terminated.
+If not, it will search for the next try-catch block, and this continues.
+Suppose it does not find any such try-catch block to handle an exception, then the system will handle exception using the default handler of exception, and the code will be terminated.

 What is Throws?

-When we assume that a method may show some exceptions in our code based on experience, we mention all of the exceptions in the method signature by using throws keyword.
-All of the exceptions will be mentioned separated by commas.
+When we assume that a method may show some exceptions in our code based on experience, we mention all of the method signature exceptions by using the throws keyword.
+All of the exceptions will be mentioned, separated by commas.